survivejs/webpack-book/manuscript/output/03_library_output.md

 ## SystemJS

-[SystemJS](https://www.npmjs.com/package/systemjs) is an emerging standard that's starting to get more attention. [webpack-system-register](https://www.npmjs.com/package/webpack-system-register) plugin allows you to wrap your output in a `System.register` call making it compatible with the scheme.
+[SystemJS](https://www.npmjs.com/package/systemjs) is an emerging standard. [webpack-system-register](https://www.npmjs.com/package/webpack-system-register) plugin allows you to wrap your output in a `System.register` call making it compatible with the scheme.
 If you want to support SystemJS this way, set up another build target.

 ## Conclusion